pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 specified resource is scheduled on a node.
 The Plugin SHALL assume that this RPC will be executed on the node where the resource will be used.
-ResourceClaim.meta.Namespace, ResourceClaim.meta.UID, ResourceClaim.Name, ResourceClaim.meta.Namespace and ResourceClaimStatus.AllocationResult should be passed to the Plugin as parameters to identify the claim and perform resource preparation.
+ResourceClaim.meta.Namespace, ResourceClaim.meta.UID, ResourceClaim.Name and ResourceClaimStatus.AllocationResult should be passed to the Plugin as parameters to identify the claim and perform resource preparation.

 ResourceClaim parameters(namespace, UUID, name) are useful for debugging and enable the resource driver to retrieve the full ResourceClaim object,